justinctollison/osticket-prereqs/README.md

 ---

-### Step 2: Enabling Internet Information Services (ISS)
+### Step 2: Enabling Internet Information Services (IIS)

-After connecting to your Virtual Machine, you will have to enable the Internet Information Services or ISS and CGI.
+After connecting to your Virtual Machine, you will have to enable the Internet Information Services or IIS and CGI.
 This can be accessed by searching for the **Control Panel** in the Search Bar and then going to the **Control Panel** → **Uninstall a Program**.
 From inside here, there will be an option in the left panel called **Turn Windows features on or off**, with a shield icon.
 Select this option and then a list will appear titled **Windows Features**.
 Scroll down this list until you find the Internet Information Services and enable it.
 From inside Internet Information Services, go to **World Wide Web Services → Application Development Features** and then scroll down to **CGI** and enable that.
 This will enable us to use a web server with osTicket.

 <br>
 <img width="1141" height="639" alt="image" src="https://github.com/user-attachments/assets/bbeaa54d-e434-4d64-a24b-e0909a84d871" />
 <br>

-You can check this is working by going to `127.0.0.1` in your Web Bowser, this is the default webpage for ISS.
+You can check this is working by going to `127.0.0.1` in your Web Bowser, this is the default webpage for IIS.

 <br>
 <img width="1180" height="725" alt="image" src="https://github.com/user-attachments/assets/a946e197-85c0-4fd3-9c25-ac9a6c3c4040" />